tginsberg/gatherers4j/docs/gatherers4j/content/changelog/_index.md

 ## v0.10.0

++ Upgrade the minimum Java version from 23 to 24
 + Implement `mapIndexed()` to perform a mapping operation given the element being mapped and its zero-based index
 + Implement `peekIndexed()` to peek at each element and its zero-based index
 + Implement `sampleFixedSize()` to randomly sample a fixed number of elements from a stream